Trans-Am Series: TA2

 TA2 class rules specify a tubular chassis built by Howe Racing Enterprises, Mike Cope Racing, M-1 Motorsports, or Meissen Enterprises, and a Chevrolet Camaro (Gen 5 & 6), Ford Mustang (Gen 5 & 6), Dodge Challenger (Gen 3) body (full-scale replica) or Toyota Camry built by either Five Star Racing Race Car Bodies (Gen 6 Camaros / Mustangs), or Howe Racing Enterprises (all other eligible cars).
 The minimum base weight (including driver and any driver gear) for all cars is 2,830 pounds.

 TA2 engines are similar to TA engines, except that they must be supplied by a Trans Am Approved and Certified Engine Builder/Rebuilder, and use fuel injection rather than a carburetor, as well as a Trans Am certified inlet restrictor plate, as maximum power is limited to 490 HP and 447 lb-ft of torque.
 Engines must comply with all TA2 engine regulations, and are sealed by the builder/rebuilder.
 As per current rules, "Nothing may direct or force air to the filter or housing."
 Transmissions must be commercially available, "H pattern" manual units with four forward gear ratios (1:1 fourth gear ratio, and no overdrive) and a reverse gear.
 Sequential shift mechanisms are not allowed, nor are shift-without-lift mechanisms.
-Traction Control devices or systems that function independently of the driver are strictly prohibited, as is ABS (Anti-skid Braking System).
+Traction Control devices or systems that function independently of the driver are strictly prohibited, as is ABS (Anti-lock Braking System).

 The costs of shock absorbers, brake calipers and pads, and wheels are controlled, and no titanium or carbon fiber components are allowed.
 Only the driver's seat and Derhaag single plane rear wing may be constructed using carbon fiber.

 TA2 is currently Trans Am's most popular class among competitors and has been exported internationally to Europe, Asia and Australia.

+TA Cup

+The TA Cup class was introduced in 2025 utilizing high-performance spec tube-frame vehicles with silhouette bodies, built by Chris Evans Inc. (CEI).
+After competing in the Western Championship’s XGT class since 2023, a new class was created for greater competition and differentiation between the single-builder cars and the production classes.
+The cars are rear-wheel drive, weighing 2900 lb, and use 18 inch Pirelli P ZERO slicks.
+The TA Cup cars produce 600 horsepower from previous generation of NASCAR engines.